-These super fudgy and rich double chocolate strawberry brownies have crispy edges, gooey middles, and are made with fresh strawberries, maple syrup, and real chocolate.
+This super fudgy and rich double chocolate strawberry brownies recipe has crispy edges and gooey middles.
+They’re made with fresh strawberries, maple syrup, and real chocolate.
 The easiest and best homemade brownie recipe!

 Fudgy chocolate strawberry brownie recipe

 Strawberries and chocolate are a perfect pairing.
 I could honestly eat so many chocolate-covered strawberries because they are sweet, fresh, and rich.
 So naturally, I had to turn one of my favorite sweet treats into a brownie recipe.
 These double chocolate chip brownies are gooey, fudgy, and strawberry flavored.
 They’re filled with both strawberry jam and fresh strawberries.

 These are seriously the best brownies ever.
 You all loved these flourless brownies and these oat flour brownies so much that I decided to get creative in the kitchen with this strawberry version.
 The tops are crinkly, the middle is gooey, and the edges are crisp.
 I am seriously in love.

 These strawberry brownies are refined sugar-free and sweetened with a mixture of coconut sugar and maple syrup which makes them a healthier recipe.
 But don’t worry, this dessert does not compromise on taste!
 No one will be able to tell they are lightened up.

 These brownies were a huge hit in our household.
 Plus, they are perfect for Valentine’s Day, which is just a few weeks away.
 I couldn’t stop going back to the kitchen for another square; they are addictive.

 Why you’ll love this recipe:

 - Super gooey middles with crispy edges and crinkly tops.

 - Strawberry brownies are sweet, rich, and decadent.

 - Sweetened with maple syrup and coconut sugar.

 - They can be made dairy-free and gluten-free.

 - Kid-Approved: Kids and icky eaters love these strawberry brownies.

 - Easy to make with basic pantry ingredients.

 - Try these extra gooey flourless brownies next!

 These fudgy strawberry brownies call for simple ingredients like flour, cocoa powder, maple syrup, coconut sugar, and eggs.
 This recipe is refined-sugar-free and can easily be made dairy-free and gluten-free.
 Here is a list of everything you need so you are prepared: